 Typography

 Typography refers to the arrangement and style of letters, numbers, and symbols used in visual communication.
-It includes the selection of typefaces (fonts), their sizes, spacing, and the overall layout of text.

 Role in Design: